arigl/PL_Blog/LookingBackOnTheClass.md

 People really didn't exagerate when they said this class was hard, but I really appreciated the ways in which this class was hard.
 None of the things that were asked of us were unreasonable, everything had a clear purpose that advances your fundamental understanding on how to approach computer programming.
 It develops a more inherent understanding of modern programming languages, where you understand how powerful they are.

+However, I do feel the approach for the final exam should be reconsidered.
+Every class this semester had a take home exam, making it impossible to put in the amount of time needed to excel on every one of them.
+This exam was simply too long and difficult given the circumstances, and the overall length should be made shorter in order to make sure students are not completly overwhelmed.

 <h3> Things I liked: </h3>

 - After spending a lot of time working on a tedious error or function, and finally seeing it compile is an awesome feeling.
 Certain things did not come easily to me, and finally understanding how things worked made things a lot easier.
 Taking the time to understand the material rather than just seeing what sticked really worked for me.